codefellows/code-of-conduct/README.md

 ## Reporting Issues

-Our community prioritizes the psychological and physical safety of its members.
-If you experience or witness unacceptable behavior constituting code of conduct violations or have any other code of conduct concerns&mdash;please report it by contacting us via conduct@codefellows.com, or email the Campus Director.
+Our community prioritizes marginalized people’s safety over privileged people’s comfort.
+We work to protect the psychological and physical safety of all members.
+If you experience or witness unacceptable behavior constituting a code of conduct violation or have any other code of conduct concerns, please report it by contacting us via conduct@codefellows.com, or email the Campus Director.
 All reports will be handled with discretion.
 In your report please include:

 - Your contact information.
 - Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there are additional witnesses, please include them as well.